First visit booked Monday 23rd September 2024, 2:30pm. Then weekly until 4th November.

 Booked 12th November - 3rd December, Tuesdays at 10:30am.

-View of Arles, 1889 Bayerische Staatsgemäldesammlungen - Neue Pinakothek, Munich (detail)
+View of Arles, 1889 oil on canvas Bayerische Staatsgemäldesammlungen - Neue Pinakothek, Munich (detail)

 Indianapolis Museum of Art at Newfields Gift of James W Fesler (detail)